w1ne/w1ne.github.io/_posts/personal/2022-11-27-memento-3d-printed-guitar.md

 To find what you like takes failures and experimentation.

 You can download 3mf files ready to be printed following the [3d printed Voron Gutar body files link](/files/GuitarBodyVoron.zip)
-Mounting holes are designed to accept M3 knurled inserts to mound hardware.
+Mounting holes are designed to accept M3 knurled inserts for the hardware.